cassidyjames/cassidyjames.github.io/wishlist.md

 ## Vinyl LPs
 </summary>

 _A.k.a.
-Katie got a turntable so I need some music for me, tooâ€¦_ ðŸ™ƒï¸
+Katie got a turntable

 In no particular order at all.

 - Hamilton (Original Broadway Cast Recording)
 - Uncharted Nathan Drake Collection
-- [The Music of Destiny](https://bungiestore.com/products/the-music-of-destiny-volume-i-limited-edition-collectors-vinyl-box-set) - This was a limited-release, so it's on eBay for like $300. ðŸ˜¬ï¸
+- [The Music of Destiny](https://bungiestore.com/products/the-music-of-destiny-volume-i-limited-edition-collectors-vinyl-box-set) - This was a limited-release, so it's on eBay for like $300. 😬
 - Star Wars Soundtracks
   - Episode I: The Phantom Menace
   - Episode II: Attack of the Clones